What Are the Key Steps to Prepare Your Home for Sale During Forbearance?

 Understanding the Short Sale Process

 A short sale has several steps.
-First, you must show the lender that financial hardship makes the sale necessary.
+First, show the lender that financial hardship makes the sale necessary.
 After lender approval, list the property at a good price to attract buyers interested in distressed properties.
 Knowing Washington real estate laws is crucial to safeguard your interests.

 Impact on Financial Future